FunkyE9th/Test/docs/mesh.md

-      - To build for BL654 connect PC to USB2 port of dev kit
+      - To build for BL654

         ```
         cd ~/zephyrproject/zephyr